 - Chromium-6: Chromium-6, the cancer-causing chemical at the center of the Erin Brockovich story, is still used in a number of industrial processes including steel production, leather tanning, and textile manufacturing.
 It can enter local rivers and groundwater through waste, and despite notable media attention is still not well regulated.
 Homes located near current or former industrial facilities are most at risk.
 Learn more>

-Learn more about our personalized filters and get the best solution for your water.
+Learn more about our and get the best solution for your water.